HEAT House | Measuring house for Heating Equipment & Appliance Testing (HEAT)

 5. Temperature specifications

-The inner as well as the outer part of the HEAT-house are equipped with a temperature range from +5ºC up to +30ºC.
-The same range applies to the extra isolation areas around and above the inner part.
+The inner part of the HEAT House is equipped with a temperature range from +5ºC up to +30ºC.
+Other areas around and above the inner part are equipped with a range from + 18ºC up to 30ºC.
 Future expansion might increase the range for the outer part to go down to -20ºC creating the possibility to test the heat-exchangers in sub-zero temperatures.

 In the second half of 2014 GasTerra had the idea to open a test center for heating systems.
 Behind this idea stands the thought that natural gas, commonly used as an energy source for heating systems, can play an important role in the energy transition from fossil fuels to sustainable fuels.
 Natural gas is the least polluting fossil fuel.